rohanjasani/portfolio_optimizer/README.md

    - Remember that generating this visualization may take over a minute due to data processing and calculations.

 ## Data
-This project uses historical stock data retrieved from the `tidyquant` package, which pulls data directly from financial sources like Yahoo Finance.
+This project uses historical stock data retrieved through the `tidyquant` package, which serves as a convenient wrapper for various financial data APIs.
+Here are some key points about the data:

+- **Data Source**: The stock price data is primarily sourced from Yahoo Finance.
+- **Time Frame**: By default, the script retrieves data from January 1, 2013, up to the current date.
+You can modify this range in the code if needed.
+- **Stock Selection**: The script is set up to analyze AAPL (Apple), GOOG (Google), and NFLX (Netflix) by default, with XLK (Technology Select Sector SPDR Fund) as a benchmark.
+You can easily modify these to analyze different stocks.
+- **Data Frequency**: The script uses monthly returns for its calculations.
+This is derived from daily closing prices.
+- **Data Fields**: The retrieved data includes open, high, low, close, volume, and adjusted prices.
+For the analysis, we primarily use the adjusted closing prices.
+- **Data Processing**: Raw price data is transformed into returns, which are then used to calculate various metrics like the Sharpe ratio.
+- **Data Limitations**: Be aware that free data sources may have limitations in terms of data accuracy, timeliness, or completeness.
+For critical financial decisions, consider using professional-grade data sources.

 Ensure your internet connection is active when running the script to fetch the data.
-The webscraping and data processing contribute to the script's execution time.
+The webscraping and data processing contribute significantly to the script's execution time.

 ## Performance Considerations
 - The script's execution time (over 1 minute) is primarily due to: